From the recording 40 Miles from Midnight

 Remembering the best love that we ever made

-I wonder what arises this day and beyond
+I wonder what will arise this day and beyond

 Now that you’ve come and soon will be gone